A small greenhouse can dramatically expand your growing season, but only if it’s the right size for your space and gardening goals.

 The right greenhouse size depends heavily on what you plan to grow.

-a compact footprint with vertical shelving may be more than enough.
+If your primary goal is starting seedlings in spring, a compact footprint with vertical shelving may be more than enough.

-If you plan to grow vegetables year-round or overwinter plants,
+If you plan to grow vegetables year-round or overwinter plants, you’ll need more floor space and better airflow.

 Think about: